In this tutorial, we are going to understand how to maintain a user session by using an HttpSession object.

 Maintaining a Session within a Servlet

-We are creating a Servlet extending the HttpServlet abstract class.
-HttpServlet class extends GenericServlet abstract class.
+In the upcoming example, we are creating a Servlet by extending the HttpServlet abstract class.
+The HttpServlet class extends the GenericServlet

-This class named MyServlet1.java, implements doGet() method of HttpServlet class to handle the default get request
+Our servlet class is named MyServlet1.java, implements the doGet() method of the HttpServlet class to handle the default get request

-made by the client after executing the this Servlet.
+made by the client after executing this Servlet.

 This Servlet does the following tasks -

-It creates a variable counter to count the number of visits of the user on this website.
+It creates a variable counter to count the number of visits of a user on this webpage.